rozbb/draft-waict-transparency/draft-waict-transparency.md

 # Monitoring a Site

-A site MAY monitor its entry in an enrollment dictionary by querying `get-leaf`.
+A site MAY monitor its entry in a transparency service dictionary by querying `get-leaf`.
 If its `epoch_created` is unchanged from the last check, then the monitor knows the domain was not unenrolled since last check.
 The monitor can then also check if the history size increased since the last check.